 Ah-h-h-h-h!!!
 Now we have come to another repetition of that key word——useful.
 Unfortunately——today——many so-called archaeological friendships, if you can call them that, are based on one-way human usefulness.
 That highlights the other thing I know about numerous professional archaeologists.
 They tend to be takers and users who suck a person dry for information and data pertinent to their own research, while being extra careful to give little back in return if you need something from them for your own research.
 Then, when the person is sucked dry like a candle fly under a spider, they will throw him or her away like a piece of trash.
-One would sincerely hope that human relationships (professional or otherwise) could be based on something far better and more virtuous than that kind of behavior.
+One would sincerely hope that human relationships (professional or otherwise) could be based on something better, less shallow. and more virtuous than that kind of behavior.

 But hey, you guys know me from my past writings, and some of you know me personally.
 You also know that I have had a longstanding love—hate relationship with many things in American archaeology, so none of this should be surprising to you.
 I strongly suspect that many archaeologists have their own unique and quite personal love—hate relationships with many things in American archaeology.
-However, unlike me, you are careful to keep it clammed up inside of you for fear that even the slightest open expression of it might cost you your next job in American archaeology—and maybe your entire career in American archaeology.
+However, unlike me, you are careful to keep it clammed up inside of you for fear that even the slightest open expression of it might cost you your next job in American archaeology——and maybe your entire future career in American archaeology.

-I wish it were not so for you, but that happens because American archaeology has so few practitioners—and nearly everyone knows everyone else in at least some capacity—-be it small or large.
+I wish it were not so for you, but that happens because American archaeology has so few practitioners—and nearly everyone knows everyone else in at least some capacity——-be it small or large.
 Furthermore, the small size of the archaeology discipline creates what amounts to a perverse system of classic European feudalism/manorialism in professional relationships where finite research territories are laid out and practitioners play the roles of lords, vassals, and serfs.
 The Ph.D. archaeologists are the lords over their research territories, which are often vigorously defended in low-down ways.
 The M.A. archaeologists are their vassals.
 The vast numbers of so-called “common people” with B.A. degrees (or less) in archaeology are the serfs, often unkindly and disrespectfully referred to by the lords and vassals as mere “dig bums.”

 I have never liked the term “dig bum” and see nothing funny or endearing about it.
 Its use is disgusting——plain and simple——like the n-word.
 I love, respect, and appreciate every kind-hearted person with a B.A. degree (or less) who does professional work on archaeological sites.
 Perhaps that is because I grew up as a poor kid in a rundown urban neighborhood on the wrong side of the railroad tracks.
 Every fiber of my being revolts at the existence of this Medieval social system in American archaeology in these post-modern times—and because of that (among other things)——I chose long ago to have zero part in it.
 My fundamental mindset is egalitarian in nature.
 I do not respect or bow down to college degrees or professional titles——nor do I expect their holders to bow down to me.
-I appreciate people for whom they are (the content of their character)——not by what title they hold or what college degree they possess.
+I appreciate people for whom they are (the content of their characters)——not by what title they hold or what college degrees they possess.

 Just to quickly help you out and reassure you, neither the Archaeology in Tennessee blog nor ORARI has any open archaeology jobs——so you may kindly move on down the road until you find one.
 I feel sure a good one is out there somewhere, and it was made just for you.
 I wish you the very best of luck in finding it.
 If I can be of any reasonable help to you sometime, please let me know.
 Just click on the “Contact” tab in the black strip above if you would like to get in touch with me.

-Finally, I can reassure you that your archaeological penis is far bigger than mine—no reason for you to even do the APCT with your publications list and mine.
+Finally, I can reassure you that your archaeological penis is far bigger than mine——no reason for you to even do the APCT with your publications list and mine.
 I do not care how big or how small your archaeological penis is.
 Archaeological penis size and today’s Medieval archaeological subculture of selfish taking and using are just not my thing.
 If I like you personally and you ever need a real archaeology friend based on something more genuine, loving, and profound than simply taking what you can and using people, you know where to find me.